 A unitive entering, a permeation, a gathering together of the soul in God, of the spirit in God, an enlivening immersion in God.

-3- What is the prayer of the heart?
+3- What is the Prayer of the Heart?

-4- The purpose of this prayer
+4- The Purpose of this Prayer

-5- Where does this encounter happen?
+5- Where does this Encounter Happen?

-We can take our heart, symbol of our whole being, of our entire life, into our hands and lift it up to God, and in asking the Virgin Mary to come to take it and place it in the burning love of the Heart of the Lord.
+We can take our heart, symbol of our whole being, of our entire life, into our hands and lift it up to God, and ask the Virgin Mary to come to take it and place it in the burning love of the Heart of the Lord.
 As a first step we do what we can; that of lifting up and offering our heart.
 We are unable, in this gesture of offering, to lift our heart beyond a certain limit (the barrier between general and particular help).
-We are unable to pass this limit by our own resources.
+We are unable to pass this limit by ourselves.
 We believe, however, in the action of the Virgin Mary who comes to take our heart and place it in that of the Lord.
 We believe in this supernatural action.

-6- The Virgin Mary always comes
+6- The Virgin Mary Always Comes

 She summarises our “yes” to God.
 Her “yes” is the “boat” of ours.

 The Virgin Mary always comes.
 This is a certainty in which we must live.
-She is the key to the world of grace; it is she who lifted the embargo to access to the Tree of Life (Jesus) imposed after the fall.
-She it is who said “yes” to God and who repeated it for us, on condition that we have recourse to her, that we recognise that God has given her to us, like a door, or a key, as a way of gaining access, as a loving and effective presence, one which acts in a maternal way.
+She is the key to the world of grace; it is She who lifted the embargo to access to the Tree of Life (Jesus) imposed after the Fall.
+She it is who said “yes” to God and who repeated it for us, on condition that we have recourse to Her, that we recognise that God has given Her to us, like a door, or a key, as a way of gaining access, as a loving and effective presence, one which acts in a maternal way.
 She comes.

-7- The requirements for a successful movement
+7- The Requirements for a Fruitful Movement

-- b) To be in the presence of Mary, and count on her action.
+- To be in the presence of Mary, and count on her action.
 We offer ourselves (like little children) in her hands, abandoning ourselves to her action, with total trust.

-- c) To give ourselves totally (and not in part), and by doing that, we are, interiorly “moving”, coming out of ourselves, as if we are dispossessing ourselves, giving God total access to our heart.
+- To give ourselves totally (and not in part), and by doing that, we are, interiorly “moving”, coming out of ourselves, as if we are dispossessing ourselves, giving God total access to our heart.